-- 9.2.
-If the candidate has a disability that might affect the assessment viva, it must be declared upon application, and the panel will be provided with a declaration of disability form.
+9.2 If the candidate has a disability that might affect the assessment interview, it must be declared upon application, and the panel will be provided with a

+- declaration of disability form.
 The panel must then consider how to mitigate the effects on the interview and ensure fairness.
-Any disability that is not declared on the application form cannot be taken into account at interview. - 9.3.
-This application screening process will ensure the validity of qualifications and periods of experience are appropriate to the applicant's potential to gather evidence to fulfil the requirements of the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio. - 9.4.
-Applicants must have access to a named mentor who is HCPC registered as a Clinical Scientist and has read and understood the information available on the IBMS website related to the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) award.
+Any disability that is not declared on the application form cannot be taken into account at interview. - 9.3 This application screening process will ensure the validity of qualifications and periods of experience are appropriate to the applicant's potential to gather evidence to fulfil the requirements of the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio. - 9.4 Applicants must have access to a named mentor who is HCPC registered as a Clinical Scientist and has read and understood the information available on the IBMS website related to the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) award.
 The mentor is to provide professional support and advice for the applicant's submission of evidence.
-Please note: Applicants who do not have a mentor may contact the IBMS prior to application. - 9.5.
-IBMS executive staff will check the application and submitted documentation to confirm the criteria for admittance to the programme have been met. - 9.6.
-If the criteria for admittance have been met successful applicants will be issued with electronic copies of the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and Mapping Document and given 12 months from the date of issue to submit the required documents for assessment.
+Please note: Applicants who do not have a mentor may contact the Institute to request the appointment of a mentor in the relevant specialty for the duration of the programme. - 9.5 IBMS executive staff will check the application and submitted documentation to confirm the criteria for admittance to the programme have been met. - 9.6 If the criteria for admittance have been met successful applicants will be issued with electronic copies of the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and Mapping Document and given 12 months from the date of issue to submit the required documents for assessment.

 Submission of evidence can occur at any time during this period.
-They will be advised that the portfolio of evidence must include:

-- Evidence of academic and vocational qualifications where relevant to the standards of proficiency for clinical scientists - Evidence of prior structured training and competence assessment appropriate to their current scope of practice - Evidence of experiential learning and CPD in their current practice - Evidence of their scope of practice (witness testimonies, case studies, presentations, audits, clinical case work; research projects or collaborations, for example) - Evidence must demonstrate they have been assessed in the specialty by appropriately qualified individuals (clinical scientist or medical practitioner) - 9.7.
-Each candidate accepted onto the programme is required to submit to the IBMS Education Department 1 electronic copy of their completed IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio Mapping Document and 1 paper copy of their portfolio of evidence within 12 months of acceptance onto the programme plus an electronic version of each.
-Evidence must be clearly indexed and cross-referenced to the corresponding sections of the IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio and HCPC standards of proficiency for clinical scientists.
+They will be advised that the portfolio of evidence must include: - Evidence of academic and vocational qualifications where relevant to the standards of proficiency for clinical scientists; - Evidence of prior structured training and competence assessment appropriate to their current scope of practice; - Evidence of experiential learning and CPD in their current practice; - Evidence of their scope of practice (witness testimonies, case studies, presentations, audits, clinical case work; research projects or collaborations, for example). - Evidence must demonstrate they have been assessed in the specialty by appropriately qualified individuals (clinical scientist or medical practitioner). - 9.7 Each candidate accepted onto the programme is required to submit to the IBMS Education Department 3 paper copies of their completed IBMS Clinical Scientist Certificate of Attainment Experiential Portfolio Mapping Document and 3 paper copies of their portfolio of evidence within 12 months of acceptance onto the programme plus an electronic version of each.
+Evidence must be clearly indexed and cross-referenced to the corresponding sections of the IBMS Clinical Scientist